Spending Christmas Eve Around Europe

 London, England

-Throng the LED filled path of Christmas transformations that starts from Oxford Circus and comes to its climax at Hyde Park where the Winter Wonderland is running.
+Through the LED-filled path of Christmas transformations that starts from Oxford Circus and comes to its climax at Hyde Park, where the Winter Wonderland is running.

 Salzburg, Austria

-Being dubbed the city of Mozart, Salzburg with its baroque houses and snowy scenery must be one of the most wonderful places to spend Christmas.
+Dubbed the city of Mozart, Salzburg, with its baroque houses and snowy scenery, must be one of the most wonderful places to spend Christmas.

 Spiritual and Religious Celebrations

-If one is in search of some religious event to happen at Christmas then Europe’s old churches and cathedrals offer beautiful services.
+If one is looking for a religious event to happen at Christmas, Europe’s old churches and cathedrals offer beautiful services.

 • Midnight Mass: Procession in holy places as St. Peter’s Basilica in Vatican City or Westminster Abbey in London.